Unique Considerations

 Special Equipment

-- Moisture Meter: Used to detect moisture levels in walls and floors, essential for preventing mold growth and assessing water damage.
+- Moisture Meter: Used to detect moisture levels in walls and floors, essential for preventing mold and water damage.

 Expert Tips

-- Regular Inspections: Schedule routine inspections to catch issues early, especially after severe weather events.
+- Regular Inspections: Conduct routine property inspections to catch small issues before they escalate into major repairs.

-- Document Everything: Keep detailed records of all maintenance activities and repairs to provide a transparent history for future buyers or tenants.
+- Documentation: Keep detailed records of all maintenance and repairs performed to ensure a complete history for future reference or resale.

 Local Regulations